The Best Guide to precedent studies in Architecture

 Scroll to the bottom to download our Architecture Precedent Studies Checklist PDF for Free

-1. Architectural style
+1. Types of Architectural Precedents

 Curating a range of successful precedent studies each with unique qualities that you wish to apply to your own project shows your architecture design concept has been well researched and has depth.